elfenlaid/ck3g.github.io/_posts/2018-01-07-introduction-to-otp-genservers-and-supervisors.md

 The Supervisor is also a process which supervises other processes.

-Let's create a `ControPanel` module and turn it into supervisor to control our robot.
+Let's create a `ControlPanel` module and turn it into supervisor to control our robot.

 ```elixir
 defmodule ToyRobot.ControlPanel do